Fun fact: Construction project management roles are in high demand.

 - Building permits

 - Construction bonds

 You should mention any of these documents in addition to any other licenses that may be relevant to the construction project you’re applying for.

 More construction project management questions to keep the discussion going

 The 10 questions above will definitely launch you into a valuable and natural conversation with your candidate.
 We promised you 50 questions, and we’ve got them!
 But, here’s the thing…

 No interview should last for 50 questions.

 Seriously, you’d both be locked in that conversation for hours!
 It’s in neither of your best interests to ask more than 10 questions under any circumstances, but if you’re looking for more specific experiences, the following 40 questions will give you the right idea on how to get there.

-11. What is your experience with change orders?
+11. What is your experience with construction CRM software?

 12. What is your experience with construction schedules?

 13. What is your experience with budget management?